fooziex/fooziex.github.io/README.md

 [VueScan](https://www.hamrick.com/): "The Tool For All Your Scanning Needs"

 [youtube-dl](https://ytdl-org.github.io/youtube-dl/): "command-line program to download videos from YouTube.com and a few [more sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html)"

+[yt-dlp](https://github.com/yt-dlp): "a [youtube-dl](https://ytdl-org.github.io/youtube-dl/) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
+The main focus of this project is adding new features and patches while also keeping up to date with the original project"

 ### Firefox Add-ons